MINK (HMCo. #733)

 MINK’s owner requested that we restore her to “as-built” condition, “warts and all,” rather than using standard MP&G methods and techniques designed to increase what we refer to as the boat’s “sailing life.”
 We adopted a museum approach: emphasize careful disassembly, retain original materials and factory details (including flaws), and adhere to strict Herreshoff building practices.

 MINK competed in her Centennial Regatta (2014) at the Herreshoff Marine Museum.
 The boat was re-rigged to the original specifications: galvanized wire sweated into cast bronze turnbuckles, manila and cotton running rigging, and replica cotton sails.
-She is gradually being outfitted with all the equipment that would have been provided by HMCo, which includes an original 25 lb. anchor with manila rode, replica cork life jackets, and a replica HMCo. hand bilge pump.
+She is outfitted with equipment that would have been provided by HMCo, which includes an original 25 lb. anchor with manila rode, replica cork life jackets, and a replica HMCo. hand bilge pump.
 MINK sails out of Noank, CT and competes regularly in classic racing events.
+Read more in MINK Goes Match Racing

 MARIBEE (HMCo. #731)